 For the purpose of fair value disclosures, the Fund has determined classes of assets and liabilities on the basis of the nature, characteristics and risks of the asset or liability and the level of the fair value hierarchy, as explained above.
-Fair value related disclosures for financial instruments that are measured at fair value or where fair values are disclosed are discussed in Note 12.
+Fair value related disclosures for financial instruments that are measured at fair value or where fair values are disclosed are discussed in Note 11.

-C. Subscription and redemption on units
+C. Subscription in units

-Units subscribed and redeemed are recorded at net asset (equity) value per unit on the Valuation Day for which the subscription request and redemption applications are received.
+Units subscribed are recorded at net asset (equity) value per unit on the Valuation Day for which the subscription request applications are received.